lebnxyz/lebmap/README.md

 between your "Search for..." query and your "Out of..." query, so it's up to you to make sure the latter's results actually make up a superset of the former's.

-For convenience, you can use the list of questions below the textbox to have question codes inputted automatically, and you can add operators using the row of buttons below the textbox.
+For convenience, you can click around inside the list of questions below the textbox to have question codes inputted automatically, and you can add operators using the row of buttons below the textbox.
 The full syntax spec for querying is as follows:
 - `option = option`: Find respondents who picked either both of the two options or neither.
 - `option & option`: Find respondents who picked both options.
 - `option | option`: Find respondents who picked either one option or the other.